tudat-team/tudat-space/docs/source/user-guide/project-updates/migration-guide.rst

 However, developers who were actively working on branches in the old tudat repository will need to migrate their work to the new combined repository.
 This typically involves rebasing or transplanting their changes into the appropriate location within the new structure (e.g. moving C++ code to the tudat/ subdirectory within tudatpy).

 To preserve commit history and ensure smooth integration, we recommend carefully following the steps outlined in the "How to Migrate?" section below.
-If you encounter any issues or are unsure how to proceed, feel free to reach out to the core development team at [ADD EMAILS].
+If you encounter any issues or are unsure how to proceed, feel free to reach out to the core development team on our `discussion forum <https://github.com/orgs/tudat-team/discussions/>`_

 How to migrate?
 ====================

-...
+For users, simply creating a new conda environment for tudatpy (as per out :ref:`getting_started_installation`) will migrate to the new setup, without any changes on the user side.

+Developers wihout any active development branches on either tudat or tudatpy (pre-v1.0) should clone the new (v1.0) tudatpy ``develop`` branch, and work with this in the exact same manner as they interacted with the old tudat-bundle repository.

+Developers with active development branches on either tudat or tudatpy that have diverged from the ``develop`` branch shoud contact the tudatpy development team.
+We can assist in migrating your code to the new repository setup.

+TODO: write migration guide